nasa-fornax/fornax-documentation/documentation/compute_environments.md

 This will create a new environment with python version 3.11, activate it, and then install a "numpy<2".

-In order to use this new environment in a {term}`notebook <Jupyter Notebook>`, you'll need to install `ipykernel` inside the environment and then register it.
+In order to use this new environment in a {term}`notebook <Jupyter Notebook>`, you'll need to install `ipykernel` inside the environment and then register it with jupyterlab.

 ```sh
 uv pip install ipykernel